 Making a healthy Thanksgiving Turkey is more complicated than adding salt and setting the oven.
 You can't simply "set it and forget it."
-The holiday season brings an increased risk of food bourne illness.
-Improperly thawing a turkey needlessly puts the ones you care about most at risk.
+The holiday season brings about an increased risk of food bourne illness partially due to overlooking simple food safety rules.
+Improperly thawing a turkey needlessly puts the ones you care about at risk.

 Fresh vs. Frozen Turkeys